daniehej/Documentation/docs/guides/quick-start.md

 Move the SSH key to the ".ssh" folder located in the home directory, for example 'C:\User\adf\.ssh' to set the right permissioins and then try to connect again.

-## Shelve instance
+## Shelve or delete an image

-If you dont need the instance, you can shelve the instance.
-Then others can use the HW such that we can get a good overall utilization of the platform.
+If you dont need the instance right now, but maybe sometime soon again, you can shelve the instance.
+Then others can use the HW in the meantime such that we can get a good overall utilization of the platform.
 You can then unshelve when you need to work on the instance.

 1. Navigate to the project tab
 2. Click the **Compute** sub-tab